Pashkuli-Design/PMN/README.md

 ## General Info
 This will be a software project for a **Music Notation** application - an _extremely unconventional_ one!
-Pashkuli Music Notation (or Plain Music Notation) **PNS**.
+Pashkuli Music Notation (or Plain Music Notation) **PMN**.
 I am looking for a **skilful developer**, who would eventually find [this idea](#Concept) interesting and intriguing enough to make it as a real software program or application.
 Preferably, the developer would be interested in Music as a whole or maybe they are a fan of Rock, Metal, Flamenco, Blues/Jazz and Electronic Music (as myself).

 ## Concept
-PNS is a new way of writing and reading Music (on screen, paper, blank surface).
+PMN is a new way of writing and reading Music (on screen, paper, blank surface).
 It concerns the so called "Western" (it is actually Mediterranean) 12 note system, known as 12 Tone Equal Temperament (12-TET).

 It has 12 distinctive and unique symbols and letter and names (syllables) for each of its 12 tones.